Ola2195/BatchScriptToolkit/README.md

 - Ensure you have the necessary permissions to read from the source directory and write to the backup directory.
 - This script requires PowerShell to compress the backup files.
 Make sure PowerShell is installed and accessible in your environment.
 - To automate this script, you can set up a task in Windows Task Scheduler to run it at desired intervals.

+## `cleanup-script.bat`

+This batch script is designed to clear the Recycle Bin and the Downloads folder.
+It prompts the user for confirmation before proceeding to avoid accidental data loss.

+### Usage

+1. Simply execute the script by double-clicking it or running it from a Command Prompt.
+You will be prompted to confirm the deletion.
+2. The script uses choice to ask for user confirmation.
+Type Y to proceed with the cleanup or N to cancel the operation.

+### Additional Notes
+- Ensure you have the necessary permissions to delete files from the Recycle Bin and the Downloads folder.
+- This script performs irreversible actions.
+Double-check that you want to delete all files in these directories before confirming.

 ## `run-hidden.vbs`